 Even if you devote an extra $25 per month, so you pay $576 instead of $551, you could shave three months off of your repayment period and pay $334 less in interest.

 In the first quarter of 2019, the average monthly car payments increased to $551 and $407 for new and used cars, respectively, and the average interest rate on car loans reached a high of 6.19% over an average 69-month repayment period.
-Your interest rate will vary based on your credit score, the term of the loan, and the age of the car being financed.
+Your interest rate will vary based on your credit score, the loan term, and the age of the car being financed.

 In the first quarter of 2019, borrowers took out an average of $32,187 for new vehicle loans and $20,137 for used-vehicle loans.
 That can feel daunting.
 But "anything you can contribute above your monthly payment is going to help you pay off that loan sooner," says Ronald Montoya, senior consumer advice editor for Edmunds.